slackapi/bolt-js/docs/_future/workflows.md

 import { SomeFunction } from "../functions/some_function";
 ```

-Then, call your function, storing its output in a variable.
+Then, call your Function, storing its output in a variable.
 Here you may also pass input parameters from the Workflow into the Function itself:

 ```javascript
 import { SomeFunction } from "../functions/some_function";